-Current intensity is the electrical charge that passes through a section of the conductor per second.
+The current intensity is the electrical charge that passes through a section of the conductor per second.

 I = Q / t

-I: Intensity expressed in Amps (A).
+“I” represents the electric current intensity expressed in Amps (A).

-Q: Electric charge expressed in Coulombs (C).
+“Q” represents the electric charge expressed in Coulombs (C).

 With this definition, we can say that an electric current has an intensity of 1 amp when a load of 1 colombium passes through a section of the conductor in 1 second.